© Steffi Henn

 – World management –

-In the current season, soprano Mandy Fredrich made her debut as Gutrune (Götterdämmerung) in Dmitri Tcherniakov’s new production and under the baton of Christian Thielemann at the Staatsoper Berlin and her house debut as Contessa in the new production of Mozart’s Le nozze di Figaro at the Opéra National de Lyon.
-Concert engagements have taken her to the Munich Radio Orchestra with Franz von Suppé’s Die schöne Galathée under the baton of Ivan Repušić and with Beethoven’s 9th Symphony under the baton of Zubin Mehta to the Teatro del Maggio Musicale Fiorentino, to the Macerata Opera Festival and to the Encore Classical Music Festival in Marbella.
-She has also performed Beethoven’s 9th Symphony with the Duisburg Philharmonic and the Hamburg Symphony Orchestra, with whom she also sang Haydn’s Creation in the spring of 2023.
-The season will conclude with concerts of Mahler’s 8th Symphony with the Orquesta y Coro Nacionales de España conducted by David Afkam.
+In the 2022/23 season, Mandy Fredrich made her role debut as Gutrune (Götterdämmerung) in a new production by Dmitri Tcherniakov and under the musical direction of Christian Thielemann at the Berlin State Opera.
+She debuted as Contessa in a new production of Mozart’s Le nozze di Figaro at the Opéra National de Lyon, a role she also performed at the State Theaters in Nuremberg and Hanover.
+Concert engagements included Franz von Suppé’s Die schöne Galathée with the Munich Radio Orchestra under Ivan Repušić and Beethoven’s 9th Symphony under Zubin Mehta at the Teatro del Maggio Musicale Fiorentino, the Macerata Opera Festival, and the Encore Classical Music Festival in Marbella.
+She also performed Beethoven’s 9th Symphony with the Duisburg Philharmonic and the Hamburg Symphony, and Haydn’s Creation with the latter.

-Mandy Fredrich celebrated her international breakthrough at the Salzburg Festival as the Queen of the Night under the baton of Nikolaus Harnoncourt.
-This was followed by engagements at the Zurich Opera House, La Scala in Milan, the Deutsche Oper Berlin, the Bavarian and Hamburg State Operas, the New National Theatre in Tokyo and the Bregenz Festival, to name but a few.
-At the Stuttgart State Opera she sang many great roles of the lyric soprano part (Donna Anna, Contessa, Fiordiligi, Marguerite, Micaëla, Antonia, Iphigénie en Aulide).
+Mandy Fredrich gained international acclaim at the Salzburg Festival as Queen of the Night under Nikolaus Harnoncourt.
+She has since performed at the Zurich Opera House, La Scala, Deutsche Oper Berlin, Bavarian and Hamburg State Operas, New National Theatre Tokyo, and Bregenz Festival.
+At the Stuttgart State Theater, she has sung many major lyric soprano roles, including Donna Anna, Contessa, Fiordiligi, Marguerite, Micaëla, Antonia, and Iphigénie en Aulide.

-Mandy Fredrich is also an internationally sought-after artist as a concert singer.
-She has made guest appearances at the Teatro Verdi in Trieste (Orchesterlieder by Richard Strauss), at the Lugano Festival (Mendelssohn’s Lobgesang), with the Dresdner Kreuzchor (Mozart’s Requiem, Brahms’ Ein Deutsches Requiem) as well as at the Leipzig Gewandhaus at the Maggio Musicale Fiorentino and at La Scala in Milan.
-She has worked with conductors such as Zubin Mehta, Daniel Barenboim, Christian Thielemann, Julia Jones, Nikolaus Harnoncourt.
+As a concert singer, she is also in high demand internationally and has appeared at the Teatro Verdi in Trieste (orchestral songs by Richard Strauss), Lugano Festival (Mendelssohn’s Lobgesang), with the Dresden Kreuzchor (Mozart’s Requiem, Brahms’ Ein Deutsches Requiem), and at the Gewandhaus Leipzig, Maggio Musicale Fiorentino, and La Scala.
+She has worked with renowned conductors such as Zubin Mehta, Daniel Barenboim, Christian Thielemann, Julia Jones, and Nikolaus Harnoncourt.

-Mandy Fredrich comes from Rädigke in Fläming and studied at the UdK in Berlin with Prof. Robert Gambill and at the HMT Leipzig with Prof. Regina Werner-Dietrich as well as with Margreet Honig and Renata Scotto.
-In 2010 she won the Competizione dell’Opera in Dresden and received the 2nd prize at the Concours Suisse Ernst Haefliger in Gstaad/Bern.
+Originally from Rädigke in Fläming, Mandy Fredrich studied at the University of the Arts in Berlin with Prof. Robert Gambill and at the Leipzig University of Music and Theater with Prof. Regina Werner-Dietrich, as well as with Margreet Honig and Renata Scotto.
+In 2010, she won the Competizione dell’Opera in Dresden and received second prize at the Concours Suisse Ernst Haefliger in Gstaad/Bern.